halmisen/BTCSHEET/README.md

 The `coinbase_2h.gs` script exposes several utilities:

-- `update2hPrices()` rebuilds the `Data` sheet with the latest **13** two hour candles for BTC-USD, ETH-USD and SOL-USD and automatically refreshes the change summary columns.
+- `update2hPrices()` rebuilds the `Data` sheet with the latest **13** two hour candles for BTC-USD, ETH-USD and SOL-USD and automatically refreshes the change summary table beneath the data.
 - `fetchLatest2hCandles(product, limit)` builds recent 2h candles from 1h data.
 - `rolloverDailySheet()` copies the current `Data` sheet to a new sheet named by date and then refreshes `Data` for the new day.
 - `backfillHistory(start, end)` downloads historical two hour candles between two dates and stores them in a sheet named `History_<start>_to_<end>`.
-- `refreshLatestChanges()` rebuilds the change summary columns at the end of the table showing price differences for the last row compared to the previous 2h, 4h, 12h and 24h rows.
+- `refreshLatestChanges()` rebuilds the summary table below the main data showing price differences for the last row compared to the previous 2h, 4h, 12h and 24h rows.

 The data is retrieved using the public Coinbase API endpoint: